v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/async/handling-reentrancy-in-async-apps.md

     End If
     ```

-3. Set `cts` to a different value that represents the current process.
+3. Ustaw `cts` na inną wartość, która reprezentuje bieżący proces.

     ```vb
     ' *** Now set cts to cancel the current process if the button is chosen again.